-(numbered "3" in original).
+^{352 (}numbered "3" in original).
 In many jurisdictions in which such committees have been established, complaints into pending cases are not entertained, unless it is a complaint of undue delay.
 A complaint is required to be in writing and signed, and include the name of the judge, a detailed description of the alleged unethical conduct, the names of any witnesses, and the complainant's address and telephone number.
 The judge is not notified of a complaint unless the committee determines that an ethics violation may have occurred.
 The identity of the person making the complaint is not disclosed to the judge unless the complainant consents.
 It may be necessary, however, for a complainant to testify as a witness in the event of a hearing.
 All matters before the committee are confidential.
 If it is determined that there may have been an ethics violation, the committee usually handles the matter informally by some form of counselling with the judge.
 If the committee issues a formal charge against the judge, it may conduct a hearing and, if it finds the charge to be well-founded, may reprimand the judge privately, or place the judge on a period of supervision subject to terms and conditions.
 Charges that the committee deems sufficiently serious to require the retirement, public censure or removal of the judge are referred to the body responsible for exercising disciplinary control over the judge.

-9.2 A judge should enjoy personal immunity from civil suits for conduct in the exercise of a judicial function.

-9.3 The remedy for judicial errors (whether in respect of jurisdiction, substance or procedure) should lie in an appropriate system of appeals or judicial review.

-9.4 The remedy for injury incurred by reason of negligence or misuse of authority by a judge should lie only against the State without recourse by the State against the judge.

-9.5 Since judicial independence does not render a judge free from public accountability, and legitimate public criticism of judicial performance is a means of ensuring accountability subject to law, a judge should generally avoid the use of the criminal law and contempt proceedings to restrict such criticism of the courts.
+- 9.1 A judge should be criminally liable under the general law for an offence of general application committed by him or her and cannot therefore claim immunity from ordinary criminal process. - 9.2 A judge should enjoy personal immunity from civil suits for conduct in the exercise of a judicial function. - 9.3 The remedy for judicial errors (whether in respect of jurisdiction, substance or procedure) should lie in an appropriate system of appeals or judicial review. - 9.4 The remedy for injury incurred by reason of negligence or misuse of authority by a judge should lie only against the State without recourse by the State against the judge. - 9.5 Since judicial independence does not render a judge free from public accountability, and legitimate public criticism of judicial performance is a means of ensuring accountability subject to law, a judge should generally avoid the use of the criminal law and contempt proceedings to restrict such criticism of the courts.